GitMirroring/gnuboot/website/pages/contribute.md

 contains the documentation).
 Many pages are inherited from Libreboot and might be outdated or specific to Libreboot.

+If you have a working flash chip programmer (this is special hardware that is required to install GNU Boot on some computers) and that you know how to use it without breaking computers, we really need your help, especially because few people know how to do that.

-In addition we also need help for testing releases and testing/updating the installation instructions.
+We don't have good instructions yet for using such hardware safely, but until we do, we also need help from people who know how to use these, at least for testing untested releases and for testing or updating the installation instructions.

 We currently have a list of what computers aren't tested yet in the [bug 64754](https://savannah.gnu.org/bugs/?64754).